 Aakash Ahamed, Fellow, IEEE, Jessica Fayne, Fellow, IEEE, Justin Roberts-Pierel, Fellow, IEEE, Amanda Rumsey, Member, IEEE, Jordan Scheffler, Fellow, IEEE

 Abstract— Nepal is a hotspot for rainfall induced landslide activity due to its mountainous topography, monsoon rains, and poor building practices.
-Over the past 25 years, rainfall induced landslides have affected over 443,094 people in the region and have caused over 15 million dollars worth of damage.
-There have been regional effort to identify landslide “hot spot” areas, but these efforts are hindered by the availability of complete and non-biased landslide event datasets.
+Over the past 25 years, rainfall induced landslides have affected over 443,094 people in the region and have caused over $15 million worth of damage.
+There have been regional effort to identify landslide hot spot areas, but these efforts are hindered by the lack of complete and non-biased landslide event datasets.
 Current landslide event detection requires high-resolution imagery with software aided classification, or manual digitization by analysts.
 These methods are plagued by low spatial and temporal accuracy.
-Addressing the issues in conventional measurements, this study combined optical data from Landsat 8, a Digital Elevation Model (DEM) generated from Advanced Spaceborn Thermal Emissions and Reflection Radiometer (ASTER), and precipitation data from the Global Precipitation Measurement Mission (GPM) to create two complementary landslide and rainfall identification products.
+Addressing the issues in conventional measurements, this study combined optical data from Landsat 8 Operational Land Imager (OLI), a Digital Elevation Model (DEM) generated from Advanced Spaceborn Thermal Emissions and Reflection Radiometer (ASTER), and precipitation data from the Global Precipitation Measurement Mission (GPM) to create two complementary landslide and rainfall identification products.
 The Sudden Landslide Identification Product (SLIP) uses Landsat 8 and an ASTER DEM to identify landslides in near real-time and provides damage assessments by mapping landslides triggered by precipitation.
-The Detecting Real-time Increased Precipitation (DRIP) product monitors precipitation levels extracted from the GPM- IMERG 30 minute product to create alerts in near real-time when current rainfall levels exceed regional threshold values.
+The Detecting Real-time Increased Precipitation (DRIP) product monitors precipitation levels extracted from the GPM- IMERG 30 min product to create alerts in near real-time when current rainfall levels exceed regional threshold values.
 After a landslide detection is made by SLIP, historical rainfall data from DRIP is analyzed to estimate a date for the detected landslide.